Unlocking [CLS] Features for Continual Post-Training: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} Since PTMs often exhibit substantial knowledge of upstream tasks, we adopt the evaluation framework proposed in~\cite{l2p, dualprompt, codaprompt, simplecil_aper, ease, mos} to assess their performance across a diverse set of benchmarks.
+\paragraph{Datasets.} Since FMs often exhibit substantial knowledge of upstream tasks, we adopt the evaluation framework proposed in~\cite{l2p, dualprompt, codaprompt, simplecil_aper, ease, mos} to assess their performance across a diverse set of benchmarks.
 These include CIFAR-100 \cite{cifar}, CUB-200 \cite{cub}, ImageNet-R \cite{imagenet-r} ImageNet-A \cite{imagenet-a}, OmniBenchmark \cite{omnibenchmark}, and VTAB \cite{vtab}.
-These datasets encompass both standard CIL benchmarks and out-of-distribution datasets which exhibit significant domain shifts relative to the dataset used for pre-training (e.g. ImageNet~\cite{imagenet}).
-Specifically, the datasets vary in scale: CIFAR-100 has 100 classes of natural images, each with 500 training images.
+These datasets encompass both standard CIL benchmarks and out-of-distribution datasets which exhibit significant domain shifts relative to the dataset used for pre-training, e.g. ImageNet~\cite{imagenet}.
+Furthermore, to assess true out-of-distribution performance, we use the EuroSAT~\cite{eurosat}, a dataset with a fundamentally different satellite imagery domain.
+CIFAR-100 has 100 classes of natural images, each with 500 training images.
 CUB-200 dataset consists of images from 200 bird classes, with about 30 images per class for training.
 ImageNet-R includes 24000 for training images from 200 classes with abstract forms.
 ImageNet-A consists of 200 classes and 7500 training samples that are usually misclassified by ResNet models.
-Omnibenchmark with 300 classes and VTAB with 100 classes are designed to evaluate the generalization of visual representations.

-\paragraph{Dataset Splits.} Following~\cite{simplecil_aper, ease, mos}, we use the notation ‘B-$m$ Inc-$n$’ to represent the class splits, where $m$ specifies the number of classes in the initial stage and $n$ denotes the number of classes added at each incremental stage.
-Consistent with~\cite{icarl}, we shuffle the class order randomly using the seed $1993$ before splitting the data.
-To ensure a fair comparison, the training and testing sets for all methods are maintained the same.
+Omnibenchmark with 300 classes and VTAB with 50 classes are designed to evaluate the generalization of visual representations.
+Finally, EuroSAT contains 10 satellite imagery classes, each with roughly 2,000–3,000 samples, totaling 27,000 geo-referenced images.
+To perform class-incremental learning, we follow~\cite{simplecil_aper, ease, mos} and adopt the notation ‘B-$m$ Inc-$n$’, where $m$ denotes the number of classes in the initial stage and $n$ indicates the number of classes introduced at each incremental stage.